Gabe Vincent NBA Playoffs Player Props: Heat vs. Nuggets

-Gabe Vincent and his Miami Heat teammates hit the court versus the Denver Nuggets in the 2023 NBA Playoffs, at 8:30 PM ET on Friday.
+Gabe Vincent and the rest of the Miami Heat take on the Denver Nuggets in the NBA Playoffs on Monday, at 8:30 PM ET.

-In this article we will break down Vincent's prop bets, using stats to help you make good predictions.
+Now let's break down Vincent's available prop bets, with a particular eye on stats and trends to help you make good picks.

 Gabe Vincent Prop Bets vs. the Nuggets